-Implicit in this little parody of a planning meeting is the belief (the admission, if we’re honest) that macro-level predictions are often the best we can do.
+Implicit in this little parody of a planning meeting is the belief that macro-level predictions are often the best we can do.
 The hourly, daily, weekly, even monthly zigs, zags, dips and dives in demand that make this year’s journey (if not outcome) different from last year are invisible.
 Or if not invisible, certainly not actionable.

 A methodology and technology for improving near-future forecasts, demand sensing uses detailed short-term demand data.
 Near-future can mean hours or days, depending upon how dynamic your supply chain is.
 Demand sensing grew out of the broader trend toward collaborative supply chains, where insular thinking (“What can we make, transport and deliver?”) has given way to a customer-centric view of the market: what does the customer want and when?
 Customers need their supply chains to simultaneously deliver high service levels and optimized stock levels.

-The goal of demand sensing is to help planners make short-term decisions based on what just happened hours or days ago, not what happened last year.
-In short, Demand Sensing overcomes latency issues associated with traditional time-series forecasting methods, which assume – correctly, in most cases – that history will repeat itself over long periods of time.
+The goal of demand sensing solutions is to help planners make short-term decisions based on what just happened hours or days ago, not what happened last year.
+In short, demand sensing overcomes latency issues associated with traditional time-series forecasting methods, which assume – correctly, in most cases – that history will repeat itself over long periods of time.

 Information theory dictates that increasing a model’s sophistication to pursue a ‘perfect fit’ reaches a point where the outcome is decreased forecast accuracy.
 Industry figures show that despite highly tuned models, forecast error remains a challenge.
 Even high-volume consumer packaged products with well-understood seasonality established over decades continue to experience high near-term forecast error rates.

 Breaking this ceiling requires the inclusion of current demand signals from across the supply chain, if available, and new mathematics to sort through the data to determine what is predictive and what is noise.